Looking for a unique spring guide to NYC?

 Actually, you can do a forest bathing session with Forest Therapy-certified couple Oskar and Nicole Elmgart.

-While sipping tea made with indigenous plants, you’ll wander through Central Park’s lush Ramble, enjoying guided seasonal meditations and gaining clarity in the trees.
+While sipping tea made with indigenous plants, you’ll wander through Central Park’s lush Ramble — one of the best photo spots in Central Park — while enjoying guided seasonal meditations and gaining clarity in the trees.

 This is offered through Airbnb Experiences.
 If you’ve never used Airbnb before, you can get $40 off your first vacation rental booking by using this link.
 Bonus: You’ll be able to find budget-friendly accommodation that includes cool spring amenities like balconies and rooftops!